fox-one/docs.pando.im/developer/lake/guide/using-sdk.md

   - {receiver_id} is the id of user who will receive the LP-Token
   - {follow_id} is a UUID to trace the transfer
   - {fill_asset_id} is the asset's ID you are going to use for swapping
-  - {routes} is a route ids' sequence, which indicate which route you want to use.
+  - {routes} is a route ids' sequence, which indicates which route you want to use.
   - {minimum} is the minimum amount of asset you will get

 If you are using 4swap SDK, you can also use the method `mtg.SwapAction` to simplify the process: